Electrostatics/electrostatics.github.io/docs/index.md

 ## ProTips™, Notes, and Warnings

 Throughout this guide there are several pieces of information that can make APBS and PDB2PQR easier to use.
-These are formatted using [Jekyll](http://jekyllrb.com/) in the following way.

 <div class="note">
 	<h5>ProTips™ help you get more from APBS &amp; PDB2PQR</h5>